 Select a state to view additional information on regulation of cooperative purchasing in your area.

-Membership provides timely access to competitively awarded nationally leveraged cooperative purchasing contracts through Joint Powers Agreements.
+Participating agencies realize timely access to competitively awarded nationally leveraged cooperative purchasing contracts through Joint Powers Agreements.

 Yes!
 Sourcewell is a service cooperative created by the Minnesota legislature as a local unit of government.
 Minn.
 Const. art.
 XII, sec.
 3. As a public corporation and agency, Sourcewell is governed by local elected municipal officials and school board members.
 Minn.
 Stat. § 123A.21 Subd.
 4 (2017).

 Under its enabling statute, Sourcewell is explicitly authorized to provide cooperative purchasing services.
 Id. at Subd.
 7(23).
 Sourcewell follows the competitive contracting law process to solicit, evaluate, and award cooperative purchasing contracts for goods and services.
 Sourcewell cooperative purchasing contracts are made available through the joint exercise of powers law to participating agencies.
 Minn.
 Stat. § 471.59 (2017).

 Participation in Sourcewell is available for all eligible government and education entities across North America. § 123A.21 at Subd.
 3.

 Sourcewell clients’ ability to use cooperative purchasing contracts depends upon joint powers, intergovernmental cooperation, or cooperative purchasing laws in their respective jurisdiction.